jjt/hashwords/README.md

 ### Install for Node.js
     $> npm install --save hashwords

-### Install for the Browser
-    $ bower install --save hashwords

-Bower is prefered, but you can also [download a release manually](https://github.com/jjt/hashwords/releases).
+Package managers are the preferred install method, but you can also [download a release manually](https://github.com/jjt/hashwords/releases).

 ### Usage:
 ```js